Back to School Sale: $100 OFF Sitewide Shop now

 • Hydration: Dehydration can cause compensatory sweating in the body.

-• Alcohol and caffeine: Alcohol and caffeine both increase metabolism and cause dehydration.
-Both of these factors contribute to excess sweating.
+• Alcohol and caffeine: Alcohol and caffeine both increase metabolism and cause dehydration, which contributes to excess sweating.

 • Environment: If you live in a hot country or the weather of your state is hot, your body will sweat more to balance the temperature.

-Therefore, if you notice that any of these factors might cause you to sweat more than necessary, it is your sign to change your lifestyle habits.
+Therefore, if you notice that any of these factors might cause you to sweat more than necessary, it is a sign that you need to change your lifestyle habits.

 Part 6: Clothing Choice and Fabrics